akshayjh/coursera-data-science/README.md

 # coursera-data-science
-projects,assignments,notes and everything related to data science specialization provided by coursera
+My projects,assignments,notes and everything related to data science specialization provided by coursera